 Students may also be dismissed for failing to meet the standards of academic and professional integrity (Appendix 1, Academic and Professional Integrity and Procedures for Investigating Allegations of Academic and Professional Misconduct).

 3.5.2 Academic Probation and Dismissal: Ph.D. and D.M.A.
 Programs

-Starting with the 2019 Fall Term, Ph.D. and D.M.A. programs will implement program-level policy for academic probation that is consistent with the following Graduate School guidelines.
+Ph.D. and D.M.A. programs have program-level policy for academic probation and dismissal that is consistent with the following Graduate School guidelines.

 In accordance with its published policy, a program may place on academic probation a student who has academic or professional difficulties, as defined by the program, that prevent progress toward the degree.
 Academic probation is normally required before a program may recommend to the Graduate School that a doctoral student be dismissed for academic reasons.
 As an exception, and only with advance notice to students, program policy may allow dismissal without probation for a student who fails to pass candidacy or preliminary exams.
 Academic probation will be noted on the student unofficial transcript.

 220.127.116.11 Placing a Student On Academic Probation